r1ckhdk/graph-test/README.md

 This is a **work in progress** project for a test.

 The test consists of creating a program that receives a rectangular grid as input and converts it to a graph.
-Then through the graph, it should output a `.dot` file so **graphviz** can generate an image visualization of the created graph.
+Then through the graph, it outputs a rendered graph on `.png`format and a `.dot` file so you can check and edit, to generate it manually with **graphviz**, via the `dot` command.

 Unfortunately, I was not able to conclude the program yet.

+As for now, it is only capable of detecting nodes (buildings/warehouses correctly, intersections and dead ends partially, but no road width changes yet)

+So, the output graph consists **only of nodes, and no edges**.

+I still need to figure out how detect and generate edges properly.

 Other things to do besides the ones marked on code itself:
 - Generate Dockerfile to conteinarize application